ameli/special_functions/docs/besselj.rst

 Using in Python Code
 --------------------

-The codes below should be used usual python ``*.py`` file and no compilation is required.
+The codes below should be used in a ``.py`` file and no compilation is required.
 The python's global lock interpreter, or ``gil``, cannot be released.

 ~~~~~~~~~~~~~
 Real Function